bedrocklinux/bedrocklinux-website/markdown/1.0beta3/plans.md

 This page serves to describe plans for the upcoming release of Bedrock Linux 1.0beta3 Poki.

-## brg: a utility to automate bootstrapping base files for various distros
+## {id="brg"} brg: a utility to automate bootstrapping base files for various distros

 Typical Bedrock Linux installations acquire most of their software through the package managers provided by other distributions.
 If one would like some